Atoka County, OK

 All Active Warning and Alerts are listed in the menu below displayed with the current number of active alerts.
 Simply Click on the Alert Name to view those alerts Nationwide.
 Please Note: Alerts are automatically updated every minute.
 There may be a minute lag time for active alerts to display or expired alerts to no longer display.

-FLOOD WATCH REMAINS IN EFFECT FROM TUESDAY MORNING THROUGH WEDNESDAY EVENING
+FLOOD WATCH IN EFFECT FROM 1 PM EDT THIS AFTERNOON THROUGH THIS EVENING

 * ADDITIONAL DETAILS...